About the Journal

 Perspectives and practices are submissions that focus on theoretical perspectives on behavioral public administration, or that discuss practical issues involved in applying behavioral science in government or nonprofit settings.
 These submission are up to 4,000 words in length.

-Research syntheses are up to 8,000 words and include meta-analyses or systemtic reviews that seek to integrate and learn form a body of previous empirical work related to behavioral public administration.
+Research syntheses are up to 8,000 words and include meta-analyses or systematic reviews that seek to integrate and learn form a body of previous empirical work related to behavioral public administration.

 Author guidelines for manuscript submissions can be found here.